Waylon Jennings: Music style and image

 Jennings's music was characterized by his powerful rough-edged singing voice, phrasing and texture.

 He was also recognized for his "spanky-twang" guitar style.
-To create his sound, he used a pronounced 'phaser' effect (see 'Modulation Effects': below) plus a mixture of thumb and fingers during the rhythmic parts, while using picks for the lead runs.
+To create his sound, he used a pronounced 'phaser' effect plus a mixture of thumb and fingers during the rhythmic parts, while using picks for the lead runs.
 He combined hammer-on and pull-off riffs, with eventual upper-fret double stops and modulation effects.
-Jennings played a 1953 Fender Telecaster, a used guitar that was a gift from The Waylors.
+Jennings played a 1953 Fender Telecaster, a used guitar that was a gift from the Waylors.
 Jennings's bandmates adorned his guitar with a distinctive leather cover that featured a black background with a white floral work.
 Jennings further customized it by filing down the frets to lower the strings on the neck to obtain the slapping sound.
 Among his other guitars, Jennings used a 1950 Fender Broadcaster from the mid-1970s, until he gave it to guitarist Reggie Young in 1993.
 The leather covers of his guitars were carved by leather artist Terry Lankford.

-Jennings's signature image was characterized by his long hair and beard, and black hat and black leather vest he wore during his appearances.
+Jennings's signature image was characterized by his long hair, mustache and beard, and black hat and black leather vest he wore during his appearances.

 Personal life

 Jennings was married four times and had six children.
-He married Maxine Caroll Lawrence in 1956 at age 18, with whom he had four children: Terry Vance (1957–2019), Julie Rae (1958–2014), Buddy Dean (born 1960), and Deana.
-Jennings married Lynne Jones on December 10, 1962, adopting a child, Tomi Lynne.
-They divorced in 1967.
+He married Maxine Caroll Lawrence in 1956 at age 18, with whom he had four children.
+Jennings married Lynne Jones on December 10, 1962, and they adopted a daughter, but divorced in 1967.
 He married Barbara Elizabeth Rood the same year.
-He composed the song "This Time" about the trials and tribulations of his marriages and divorces.
+He composed the song "This Time" about the trials and tribulations of his marriages and divorces, it went on to become his first number 1 chart-topping song upon release in 1974.

 Jennings married country singer Jessi Colter in Phoenix, Arizona, on October 26, 1969.
-Colter had a daughter, Jennifer, from her previous marriage to Duane Eddy.
-The couple had a son born in 1979, Waylon Albright, known as Shooter Jennings.
+The couple had a son in 1979, Waylon Albright, known as Shooter Jennings.
 In the early 1980s, Colter and Jennings nearly divorced due to his abuse of drugs and alcohol.
-In 1997, after he stopped touring, Jennings earned a GED at age 60 to set an example about the importance of education to his son, Shooter.
+In 1990, after he stopped touring, Jennings earned a GED to set an example to Shooter about the importance of education.
+He studied for his GED by watching tapes of GED on TV programs from the Kentucky Educational Television network on his tour bus in 1989.